 This is one for power users who love to check out Amazon for deals.
 The Amazon app lets you browse products easily by category and department, search through products via filters and you can place your order easily, even without getting the Amazon smartphone.

 You can’t avoid having a PDF reader on your phone hence this is a must-have app to get.
 Launch, read, add bookmarks easily to your PDF reading materials with the app.
 It also lets you share your PDF documents to social media sites via OneDrive.

 Nextgen Reader ($2.99)

 Poki is an unofficial app client for Pocket, an application to save web articles to read it later.
 Poki, as you can see from the above screenshot, has a playful interface.
-It supports offline reading, tagging, Search, marking articles as favourite, live tiles, speech synthesis and more.
+It supports offline reading, tagging, searching, marking articles as favorites, live tiles, speech synthesis and more.

 Files works similar to how Windows Explore workr.
-With Files, you are better able to manage the files or documents stored within your phone (as well as additional connected storage services) such as creating a new folder, moving as well as renaming files.
+With Files, you are better able to manage the files or documents stored within your phone (as well as additional connected storage services), such as creating a new folder, and moving as well as renaming files.

 Network Speed Test is a minimalistic app to test your internet connection speed.
 It provides both the upload and download speeds of your internet connection and also records the result of the previous test in the History tab for comparison.